-The main objective of the training is to provide practical recommendations on how Ukrainian berry companies can efficiently increase their business by participating at international exhibitions/trade fairs.
+The main objective of the training was to provide practical recommendations on how Ukrainian berry companies could benefit from participating in international exhibitions/trade fairs.

-The lecturer will be an ITC expert with profound experience in business development, strategic management, marketing and sales.
+The speaker was ITC international expert Hendrik (Boy) Stuijfzand, who has more than 20 years’ experience in business development, strategic management, marketing and sales.

 From 21-25 October, the ITC and the UBA will be organising the participation of a selected group of Ukrainian berry SMEs in the Salon International de l'Agroalimentaire (SIAL) in Paris, the largest food innovation exhibition in the world.